cronologic-de/ug_timetaggermodule/source/hardware.rst

     either synchronous or asynchronous to PCIe_100M_CLK.

-    The quality of this clock effects the measurement accuracy of the TDC, so a low jitter clock source must be used.
+    The quality of this clock effects the measurement accuracy of the TDC, so a low-jitter clock source must be used.
 Spread-spectrum clocking should be disabled for this signal.

 Main Signals